ArsecTech/ArsecTech/README.md

-- 🔭 I’m currently working on **IOT , WEB , Android , Securety Projects**
+- 🔭 I’m currently working on **IOT , WEB , Android , Security Projects**

 - 👨‍💻 All of my projects are available at [github.com/ArsecTech](github.com/ArsecTech)